This article is also available in: Português Español

 “Nowadays, Portugal is considered a prime example among European countries: the economy is booming, unemployment is dropping and investments are rising.”

 What are the reasons for this turnaround?
-What makes Portugal special compared to other countries?
+What makes Portugal special when compared to other countries?

 Turning point 2015: Famous Lisbon mayor Costa is elected prime minister

-The first major change occurred during the general election in 2015.
-At the time, the right wing conservative government was dismantling the social welfare state piece by piece, which resulted in a furious population voicing their dissatisfaction in the voting booth – the conservatives lost 11 percent of their previous electoral votes.
+The first major change occurred during the general election 2015.
+This was time when the right wing conservative government dismantled the social welfare state piece by piece, which resulted in a furious population voicing their dissatisfaction in the voting booth – causing the conservatives to lose 11 percent of their previous electoral votes.

 Lisbon’s former mayor António Costa, a socialist, won by a landslide and brought in 32 percent for the Partido Socialista after being elected frontrunner a year prior and uniting the entire city of Lisbon during his time as mayor.

-At first, Portugal was told it made a grave mistake
+At first, Portugal was said to have made a grave mistake

 Miraculous economic recovery

-It’s been more than four years since the socialist party assumed the reins of government.
-The scepticism of the early days has virtually vanished.
+It’s been more than three years since the socialist party assumed the reins of government.
+Since then, scepticism of the early days has virtually vanished.
 The entirety of Europe seems impressed by the success story of António Costa:

-The Portuguese economy has been booming for 4 years, and 2017 marked the largest national economic growth of the century.
+The Portuguese economy has been booming for 4 years.
+2017 marked the largest national economic growth of the century.

 The Portuguese are not only showing the feasibility of socially conscious policies, but demonstrating the significant potential for success.